 What you can do is carry your coyote hunting gear and clothes in an unscented bag and only wear them when it's time to hunt.
 Opt to gear up and strip off your clothes at the hunting site.

 Lastly, use a good scent remover.
 There are lots of brands out there guaranteed to remove traces of unnatural scents and odors on the human body.

 Can You Eat Coyote?

-Those who hunt deers, pheasants, and ducks often choose to eat their game afterward, but what about with coyotes?
+Those who hunt deer, pheasants, and ducks often choose to eat their game afterward, but what about coyotes?
 Do hunters also eat the coyotes they shoot?

 If you're asking whether you can eat a coyote, then yes, you could eat it.
 However, not many people like the strong, gamey flavor of its meat, so it's not really a popular food option even among hunters.